jmreicha/stalker/README.md

 }
 ```

-Add any repo's you'd like to follow to this section of the config file.
+Add any repos you'd like to follow to this section of the config file.

 ### Set up starred repo's

-There is an option to look at version of starred repo's, rather than reading directly from the configuration file.
+There is an option to look at versions of starred repos, rather than discovering them from the configuration file.
 To enable this option you will need to set a user in the `config.json` file.

 ```json
 {